New Automation Technologies 2026: AI Revolutionizing Industries

 No-Code/Low-Code AI Automation Platforms

 The rise of no-code/low-code platforms is democratizing software development, enabling citizen developers to build and deploy applications without writing any code.
-By 2026, we expect to see a proliferation of no-code/low-code AI automation platforms that empower non-technical users to automate complex business processes using AI.
+By 2026, we expect to see a proliferation of no-code/low-code AI automation platforms that non-technical users to automate complex business processes using AI.
 These platforms will provide a drag-and-drop interface for designing workflows, integrating AI models, and connecting to various data sources.

 These platforms are already gaining considerable tractions, especially among SMBs, as a way to address the shortage of technical skills.
 Companies such as Microsoft, Appian and Outsystems are leading the effort, and they generally include a set of connectors for a multitude of applications, making system integration easier for technically challenged companies.